Anjula2001/Anjula2001/README.md

 - :school: I am a `Undergraduate` at [Faculty of Information Technology](https://uom.lk/itfac) at [University of Moratuwa](https://uom.lk).
 - :technologist: I love using Software as a solution for every `Problem`.
-- :student: I’m currently learning `Information Technology` and `AI/ML Engineerin`.
+- :student: I’m currently learning `Information Technology` and `AI/ML Engineering`.
 - :nerd_face: Always `learning new things`.
 <br>